JaskRendix/VNet-TF2/README.md

 file=@dicom_series.zip
 ```

-The response is a NIfTI mask.
+The server returns HTTP 400 if:
+- the file is not a valid ZIP
+- the ZIP contains no DICOM slices
+- the DICOM files cannot be read

 ---